-Returns to scale describes the rate of increase in production relative to the associated increase in the factors of production in the long run.
-At this point, all factors of production are variable (not fixed) and can scale.
+The concept of “returns to scale” describes the rate of increase in production relative to the associated increase in the factors of production in the long run.
+In other words, it describes how effectively and efficiently—in other words, profitably—a particular company or business is producing their goods or services.
+At this point, all factors of production are variable (not fixed) and can scale up.
 Therefore, the scale of production can be changed by changing the quantity of all factors of production.

 The difference between economies of scale and returns to scale is that economies of scale show the effect of an increased output level on unit costs, while return to scale focus only on the relation between input and output quantities.